ENG517/Procedure/RavindranH/p-possystem-updateinventory.md

 # Managing Inventory in Odoo POS System

-This article explains how to update the store inventory in the Odoo POS system.
+This article explains how to add a product to the store inventory and manage its counts.

 Managing the inventory involves updating it as per the changes in your physical stock.
+This article focuses on adding a product to the inventory and adjusting its counts to reflect the physical stock quantities in the store.

-In this article, you will see the term "inventory adjustment" at several places.
-It simply means adding a product to the inventory, or deleting it, or updating its count so that the physical quantity of the product aligns with the inventory values.
+Throughout this article, you will see the term "inventory adjustment" at several places.
+It simply means adding a product to the inventory, or deleting it, or updating its count so that the physical quantity of the product aligns with the values entered in the inventory.

 ## Prerequisites